npr-nlp/npr-nlp-project/README.md

 This Jupyter Notebook and presentation explore the NPR interview corpus.
 The data used relates to NPR radio interviews from 1999 to 2019.
 An important aspect of NPR as an independent media outlet is to effectively convey information to create a more informed public; we intend to build a machine learning model that interpets a corpus of interviews to predict sentiment scores.

-Residual Mean Square Error (RMSE) (Or Accuracy for classification) will be used as the primary metric for evaluation; many models will be built using different features and hyperparameters to find the model of best fit.
-One of the final deliverables will be the RMSE value resulting from the best model, comparable with the baseline RMSE.
+Accuracy (for classification) will be used as the primary metric for evaluation; many models will be built using different features and hyperparameters to find the model of best fit.
+One of the final deliverables will be the RMSE value resulting from the best model, comparable with the baseline accuracy.

 Additionally, a Jupyter Notebook with our findings and conclusions will be a key deliverable; many .py files will exist as support for the main Notebook (think "under-the-hood" coding that will facilitate the presentation).